Data at Your Fingertips

 100%

 The School Leadership program has a target certification exam pass rate of 95% and the Teaching program has a target pass rate of 100%.
-In the most recent cohort of graduates, the Teaching program had a certification exam pass rate of 100% across both the Pedagogy and Professional Responsibilities (PPR) exam and content exams, whereas the School Leadership program had a 90% pass rate for the Principal as Instructional Leader (PAIL) exam and a 100% pass rate for the Performance Assessment for School Leaders (PASL) exam (see Table 4).
+In the most recent cohort of graduates, the Teaching program had a certification exam pass rate of 94% on the Pedagogy and Professional Responsibilities (PPR) exam and a 100% pass rate on the content exams, whereas the School Leadership program had a 57% pass rate for the Principal as Instructional Leader (PAIL) exam and an 85% pass rate for the Performance Assessment for School Leaders (PASL) exam (see Table 5).

-Table 4 – Certification Exam Pass Rate Targets and Actuals by Program
+Table 5 – Certification Exam Pass Rates by Program and Graduation Year

 2023